pingcap/docs/explain-indexes.md

 ## Point_Get and Batch_Point_Get

-The `Point_Get` and `Batch_Point_Get` operator is used when retrieving data directly from a Primary Key or Unique Key.
-This operator is more efficient than `IndexLookup`.
+TiDB uses the `Point_Get` or `Batch_Point_Get` operator when retrieving data directly from a primary key or unique key.
+These operators are more efficient than `IndexLookup`.
 For example:

 {{< copyable "sql" >}}